yingbinz/JEDM-similarity-weighting/README.md

 This reposi contains code used for the JEDM paper.
 To replicate the results:
 1. Following the instruction in this page to download the data https://sites.google.com/ncsu.edu/csedm-dc-2021/home?authuser=0
-Put the data under the data folder
+Put the data under a folder named "data"

 2. Preprocess data
 2.1 Run organize_data.py